anastasiamkh/aws-certified-machine-learning-exam-prep/README.md

 ## Type of Questions
+Questions focus on a scenario where a Data Scientists/Machine Leanring Engineer is facing a certain problem.
+Some examples:

 1. What is the easiest/least operationally heavy way to ...
 2. What ML model would you use to ...
 3. Given the problem in this industry/context, what AWS service should you use? (industry- or context-specific services)

+## Answering Strategies

+> [!TIP]
+> Questions are supposed to included only relevant information, no trick information is added to make you confused or distracted

+> [!TIP]
+> Try to answer the question before even looking at the answer choices, then see if any of those answer choices match your original answer.

+> [!TIP]
+> Identify the key phrases and qualifiers in the question.
+It can be keywords like "most operationally efficient".

+> [!TIP]
+> Get to the correct answer by elimination.

+> [!TIP]
+> When you are unsure, flag the question and continue.
+You can come back to the marked questions later.